OpenVentura/OpenVentura/README.md

 Hei,
 Im OpenVentura (sometimes refered to as nGen One)
-Im an Indie Developer, Forever By Myself.
+I'm an Indie Developer, Forever Coding By Myself.
-I Code my games in C#, Because of Unity, But I Primarilly do Java
+I Code my games in C#, (Because of Unity).
+But all of my Scratch Programs are Mostly in Java

 -----IDE-----

-for Kotlin & Java: IntelliJ Idea Community for The C Languages: Visual Studio (I will get JetBrains RIDER Eventually) for Everything else: Visual Studio Code
+for Kotlin & Java: IntelliJ Idea Community for C# / C++: Visual Studio (I will get JetBrains RIDER Eventually) for Everything else: Visual Studio Code